Screening Tests for Lasso Problems: Algorithms

 \section{Algorithms}

 Each of the screening tests previously described requires the inputs $\Dict$, $\tv$, and $\lambda$ and returns $v_1,\ldots,v_\ncw$ where $v_i$ is a logical value indicating if $\at_i$ is rejected.
 The algorithms can be implemented in an online fashion with very few features stored in memory at once.
 The critical computation is calculating inner products of the form $\tv^T\at_i$ and $\vn^T\at_i$.
-If the features are sparse or if specialized hardware is available for such computations, then running times are further reduced.
+It follows that the time complexity of one-shot screening is $O(np)$.
+If the features are sparse then running times are further reduced.
+Let $s$ denote the average feature sparsity.
+Then the time complexity of one shot screening is $O(sp)$.
+Reference \cite{FCSS2013} discusses the complexity of Data Adapted Sequential Screening and provides the upper bound \eqref{eq:dassN} on the number of steps used.

 A basic implementation of THT is shown in Algorithm \ref{alg:THT}.
 If the dictionary is unnormalized, the feature norms can be precomputed and passed as an input to the algorithm.
 If it is normalized, we recommend simplifying the algorithm by setting $\beta_i=1$ and removing unnecessary floating point operations (see \S\ref{sec:THT}).
-The algorithm accepts two additional optional inputs: either a dual solution $(\vtf,\lambda_2)$ or only a feasible point $\vtf$.
+The algorithm accepts two additional optional inputs: either a dual solution $(\vtf,\lambda_2)$ or a feasible point $\vtf$.
 The dual solution is useful for the application of THT in sequential screening.
 It is used to select the first half space used by THT (lines 7,8).
 If only a feasible point is provided, it is used to select the sphere radius.
 Otherwise, the default point $\tv/\lm$ is used.
 The remaining half spaces are selected using dictionary-based selection \eqref{eq:firstb}, \eqref{eq:scndb} (\S\ref{sec:THT}).
 The output values $v_i$ are determined for each $\at_i$ by evaluation of the THT test in Theorem \ref{thm:THT}.

 A basic implementation of IRDT is shown in Algorithm \ref{alg:IRDT}.
 To keep the notation simple and the algorithm understandable, all features and $\tv$ are assumed to have unit norm, but this is not required (see \S\ref{sec:comp}).
 IRDT uses at most $s$ iterations with the value of $s$ supplied by the user (we recommend $s\leq 5$).
 The algorithm passes through the dictionary at most $s+1$ times with the main loop executed at most $s$ times.
 The break at line 15 terminates this loop early if suitable domes can't be found.
 The algorithm accepts a feasible point $\vtf$ for the dual problem as an optional input and can be adapted to accept a known dual solution.
 The value $v_i$ for each $\at_i$ is determined by a disjunction of a set of dome tests each based on the dome test in Theorem \ref{thm:dometest}.
 These disjunctions are computed sequentially with subsequent tests applied only to currently surviving features.